Showing posts with label Vang Vieng. Show all posts

 Pretty river for swimming near the entrance of Tham Chiang cave

 Tham Lom: About 3 km from the town.
-Read more and on laos.eegc.org
+Read more on laos.eegc.org

 Tham Nam Xang (Elephant Cave): At km 48 on Route 13.
 Near Tham Xang village.
 Head towards the river, cross the bridge and about 100 m ahead is the cave.
 You find here an sanctuary, over 300 years older than the Lane Xang Kingdom: 5 large pink sandstone sculptures and 2 huge Buddha images.
 Read more and on laos.eegc.org